 Three Standard Groups of Profitability

 The Internal Revenue Service uses a tiered system to evaluate businesses in the same business sector.
 When a tax return is prepared, the accountant inserts a principal business activity code which tells the IRS what business sector and industry within that sector the company renders its activity.
 So all residential construction companies building new homes enter a code number 236110.
-All returns filed with that code is compiled to create standards of performance.
+All returns filed with that code are compiled to create standards of performance.
 In effect, the top 20% set the standard that the balance of the group is compared against.
 Those in the lower 20% are the potential red flag entities and are highly susceptible to an audit.
 Each tier has its own set of profit standards.

 The 60% in between, are considered normal.
 It’s this top 20% where you want your company to perform.
 After all, making a profit is what it is all about.
 If you want to not pay taxes, that is easy to solve; simply have me do your accounting in December of each year, I’ll determine your profit, you write the profit check to me for services rendered, I’ll pay the taxes and you’ll have no taxes to pay as my fee is deductible.
 Thus zero profit and of course zero taxes.
 But business isn’t solely about how much tax you pay, it’s about profitability.
 YOU WANT TO PAY TAXES, IT MEANS YOU ARE MAKING MONEY!